VidunderGunder/inf250-mandatory-assignment-1/README.md

 ## Comments:

 - File based on code template from Yngve Mardal Moe
-- Removed redundant theshold function, as it is only needed if we don't want to use Otsu thresholding
+- Removed redundant threshold function, as it is only needed if we don't want to use Otsu thresholding
 - Auto-formatted by black with a custom line length
   To enable in VSCode, add this to your settings.json: